 Sometimes, the effectiveness of the earplug can be according to its size.
 You may need a bigger earplug if you find yourself doing everything right and still not feeling adequately protected from sound.
 Conversely, you may find yourself needing a smaller earplug if you experience any pain or discomfort.

-Should you choose an earplug which isn’t made of foam, insertion is straightforward.
+Should you choose an earplug that isn’t made of foam, insertion is straightforward.
 You simply need to insert the plug into the ear canal without twisting or changing the shape.

 Wax or silicone earplugs need to be smoothed over to create a seal over the ear after insertion.
 It's important to know that they should only be used to cover the very outer portion of the ear, and never inserted into the ear canal.

+It’s important to know how to use earplugs for sleeping so you can take advantage of their benefits in bed.
 Earplugs are a safe, affordable way of improving sleep quality, and they have also been shown to improve REM sleep.
-They are a very good way to protect yourself from loud noises and minimise any cause of hearing damage or loss.
+They are a very good way of protecting yourself from loud noises and minimise any cause of hearing damage or loss.